RunlevelConsulting/NetworkScope/README.md

 ## Overview

-NetworkScope is a modular tool utilising Nmap that can be run against any IP or IP range.
-The Nmap results are then neatly output to a webpage where they can be examined in more detail.
+NetworkScope is a useful tool utilising nmap that can be run against any IP or IP range.
+The nmap results are then neatly output to a webpage where they can be examined in more detail.

-Furthermore, NetworkScope is modular (files with the **.mod** file extension), meaning you can create custom scripts to run against the hosts found by Nmap and output them on the same table-row of the webpage.

 NetworkScope can be run against internal and external systems and has various options available to modify how you wish the scan to be run.
 <br><br>

 ## Options

 ```